NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.3.2 =
+This update fixes the shortcode show_title and show_content attributes, fixes the setting which allows you to load no CSS code, and reduces the chances for CSS conflicts.

 = 1.3.1 =
 This update is a minor maintenance release to update a library shared with the Restaurant Reservations plugin.
 If you use both plugins, please update.